developer-onizuka/BigTable/README.md

 # BigTable Schema Design

+-Rows are time buckets
+> New columns for new events
+> New cells for new events

+- Rows represent single timestamps
+> Serialized column data
+> Unserialized column data

 # 1. Time buckets or Single-timestamp rows
 **Time buckets** : In a time bucket pattern, each row in your table represents a "bucket" of time, such as an hour, day, or month. **A row key includes a non-timestamp identifier, such as week49**, for the time period recorded in the row, along with other identifying data.
 Data adding for the direction of Column or Cell.<br><br>
 **Single-timestamp rows** : In this pattern, you create a row for each new event or measurement instead of adding cells to columns in existing rows. **The row key suffix is the timestamp value.** This is because to avoid hotspots, never use a timestamp value as a row key prefix.
 Tables that follow this pattern tend to be tall and narrow, and each column in a row contains only one cell. <br>